 Atomic Simulation Environment (ASE) integration

-The code in metatomic.torch.ase_calculator defines a class that allow using AtomisticModel which predict the energy of a system as an ASE calculator; enabling the use of machine learning interatomic potentials to drive simulations inside ASE.
+The code in metatomic.torch.ase_calculator defines a class that allows using a AtomisticModel which predicts the energy and forces of a system as an ASE calculator; enabling the use of machine learning interatomic potentials to drive calculations compatible with ASE calculators.

-Additionally, it allow using arbitrary models with prediction targets which are not just the energy, through the ase_calculator.MetatomicCalculator.run_model() function.
+Additionally, it allows using arbitrary models with prediction targets which are not just the energy, through the ase_calculator.MetatomicCalculator.run_model() function.

 Bases: Calculator

-The MetatomicCalculator class implements ASE’s ase.calculators.calculator.Calculator API using metatensor atomistic models to compute energy, forces and any other supported property.
+The MetatomicCalculator class implements ASE’s ase.calculators.calculator.Calculator API using metatomic models to compute energy, forces and any other supported property.

 This class can be initialized with any AtomisticModel, and used to run simulations using ASE’s MD facilities.